-NGL and petrochemical pipeline utilization
+NGL pipeline utilization

 The maximum number of barrels that these systems can transport per day depends upon the operating balance achieved at a given time between various segments of the system.
 Because the balance is dependent upon the mix of products to be shipped and the demand levels at the various delivery points, the exact capacity of the systems cannot be stated.
-As shown in the following table, the utilization rates of our principal NGL and petrochemical pipelines are measured in terms of throughput (in MBPD, on a net basis).
+As shown in the following table, the utilization rates of our principal NGL pipelines are measured in terms of throughput (in MBPD, on a net basis).

+For Year Ended December 31

 NGL and Petrochemical Pipelines 2003 2002 2001

 Mid-America Pipeline System (1) 580 641 n/a

 Dixie 21 21 26

 Seminole (1) 194 202 n/a

 Louisiana Pipeline System 190 179 138

-Lou-Tex Propylene 29 25 27

 Lou-Tex NGL 36 38 29

 HSC 136 134 133

 Tri-States, Wilprise and Belle Rose 35 44 36

-Lake Charles/Bayport 13 11 6

-Port Neches (2) 15 n/a n/a

-Sabine Propylene (3) 11 11 n/a

 Chunchula 4 5 5

-Total net volume of NGL and petrochemical pipelines 1,264 1,311 400
+Total net volume of NGL and petrochemical pipelines 1,196 1,264 367

-- (1) We acquired ownership interests in these systems in July 2002.
-The 2002 throughput rates reflect the five-month period that we owned interests in these assets (August 2002 through December 2002). - (2) We acquired this pipeline in March 2003.
-The 2003 throughput rate reflects the ten-month period that we owned this asset. - (3) Our Sabine Propylene pipeline commenced operations during the first quarter of 2002.
+We acquired ownership interests in these systems in July 2002.
+The 2002 throughput rates reflect the five-month period that we owned interests in these assets (August 2002 through December 2002).

 When compared to 2002, throughput rates for certain of our NGL pipelines in 2003 were lower due to a combination of (i) decreased demand for NGLs by the petrochemical industry and (ii) lower NGL extraction rates at domestic natural gas processing facilities.
 Volumes recorded for the Mid-America and Seminole systems were particularly affected by lower NGL extraction rates by natural gas processing facilities located in the Rocky Mountains.
-For a general discussion of year-to-year changes in the Pipelines segment, please read "Management's